 >Break in and take your stuff back

->tell the owner to fuck off
+>tell the owner to frick off

 >report it to airbnb and request a refund since the owner won’t let you back into the place to rented